 Lukas Hagen - Violin & Chamber Music

-The Hagen Quartet is legendary - and still active 39 years after its foundation.
-It has been first prize winner of international competitions and has recorded roughly 45 CDs exclusively for Deutsche Grammophon over the last 20 years.
-Of the original four siblings, three are still present, including Lukas Hagen as the primarius of the world-famous string quartet.
-Born in Salzburg, he studied at the Mozarteum University, receiving private lessons from Gidon Kremer.
-Since 1999 he himself has been professor for violin and chamber music at the Mozarteum.
-Lukas Hagen sits in the juries of international competitions, also in Weimar’s 2019 International JOSEPH JOACHIM Chamber Music Competition, and gives masterclasses worldwide.
-Besides the quartet he is violinist of the Serapion Ensemble and the Salzburger Streich.
-He spent seven years as concertmaster in the Chamber Orchestra of Europe and has been a member of the Lucerne Festival Orchestra under Claudio Abbado.
-In 2004, Lukas Hagen and his wife Iris founded the chamber music festival Hagen Open at Feistritz Castle, south of Vienna.
+The Hagen Quartet is legendary - and still active 40 years after its foundation.
+It has been a first prize winner at international competitions and for 20 years has recorded some 45 CDs exclusively for Deutsche Grammophon.
+The latest recordings are now available on myrios classics.
+The quartet has been awarded the Echo Klassik Prize twice.
+Of the original four siblings, three are still with the quartet today, including Lukas Hagen as first violinist of the world-famous string quartet.
+He was born in Salzburg, studied at the Mozarteum Salzburg and received private lessons from Gidon Kremer.
+Since 1999 he himself has been professor of violin and chamber music at the Mozarteum University.
+He was Vice-Rector for artistic events there and is now Director of the Chamber Music Institute.
+Lukas Hagen receives invitations to serve as a juror at international competitions and is chairman of the jury of the International Mozart Competition for String Quartet.
+He also gives master classes worldwide.
+He played for seven years as concertmaster in the Chamber Orchestra of Europe and was a member of the Lucerne Festival Orchestra.
+In 2004 Lukas Hagen founded and directed the Chamber Music Festival Hagen Open at Burg Feistritz, south of Vienna, for ten years.

 Oksana Andriyenko, Accompanist